 Also, you should define how your logo will be used and look in print, online, or in store.
 Acceptable forms of the use of the name of your company, symbol, and colors of your logo should also be clearly outlined, both in visual and in written form.

 - Font – If you’re thinking that people won’t pay attention to the font, that’s where you’re wrong.
 Take IBM for instance; no one would recognize IBM’s logo if the font were different.
 While many versatile options exist, some logos have their fonts etched as their identity.
 Their rigidity and validity become the face of their brand and makes them what they are known for.
 You just can’t deny the power of an evergreen font!

 - Color – There are thousands of colors out there, which one is the right shade for your brand?
 There are even 50 shades of grey (no, not the movie!), but which one is yours?
 That’s why hex codes are a lifesaver.
 Be sure to define your color scheme in Pantone color codes as well if you want an interior designer to use the same color (as your logo) to paint the office.

 - Other – Other elements to consider in your brand style guidelines include the context of branding usage, content type, and limitation of access etc. You don’t want your sophisticated corporate logo to end up branding a banner on a porn site, would you?

-It’s also useful to note that your brand style guide should follow copyright laws, and set up a content misuse policy too.
+It’s also useful to note that your brand style guide should follow copyright laws.

 Step4: Adapting and Growing